Greetings from the Wyoming Public Schools Food Service Department! We hope our site provides needed information and

 be subject to an alternative USDA approved meal.

-Our department uses www.sendmoneytoschool.com which enables parents to check student account balances, review
+ON-LINE DEPOSITS & BALANCE MONITORING - www.sendmoneytoschool.com enables parents to check student account balances, review

-You can apply for Free or Reduced Meals by clicking www.lunchapp.com and following the instructions provided.
+FREE & REDUCED APPLICATIONS - You can apply on-line for Free or Reduced Meals by clicking www.lunchapp.com and following the instructions provided.
 Applications and information are also available

 by clicking on the links listed below.
 To continue prior year